XY-Yue/EventManagingSystem/Readme.md

     implemented project that we can share on our future interviews.

 ## Last but not least:
-really appreciated for all the extra works and providing an extra deadline.
+really appreciated for all the helps provided by our instructors!

-_Merry Christmas and Happy New Year!
-XD._
 "# EventManagingSystem"
 "# EventManagingSystem"